 - The Price – If you are looking for cheap boat flooring, look no further than carpet flooring.
 This is the most affordable way to make your boat look brand new.

-- The Sound – Carpet is known as the preferred method for fishermen because it has a softer step and dampens sound.
+- The Sound – Carpet is the preferred method for fishermen because it has a softer and dampening sound.
 This is incredibly important when out on the boat for hours trying to catch a fish.
-Overall, the carpet also is softer and for guests, it feels more comfortable and is cozier.
+Overall, the carpet also is softer, and for guests, it feels more comfortable and is cozier.

 - The Traction – The marine carpet offers plenty of traction.
 You will feel safe on the boat even when your feet are wet.
 It’s a great choice if you have kids for sure.